What is Unitarian Universalism?

 • Jewish and Christian teachings that call us to love our neighbors;

-• Humanist teachings which counsel us to heed the guidance of reason and science;
+• Humanist teachings that counsel us to heed the guidance of reason and science;

-• Spiritual teachings of earth-centered traditions which instruct us to live in harmony with nature.
+• Spiritual teachings that instruct us to live in harmony with nature.

 What are your services like?

-We have a wide-range of activities and opportunities to get involved in the community, socialize with other members, learn more about others, and deepen your spiritual connection.
+We hold a variety of different ways to support and connect with one another throughout the year.
+We have opportunities to get involved in the community, socialize with other members, learn more about others, and deepen our spiritual connection.
+You can also check out our events listing to find ways to connect.

 Who can I contact for more information?

 There are several ways to reach us.
-You can call the office at (925) 447-8747, email the office at office@uucil.org, or visit us at 1893 N Vasco Rd in Livermore.
-You can also fill out a Newcomer Form, if you want to be contacted.
+You can call the office at (925) 447-8747, email the office at office@uucil.org, or visit us at 1893 N Vasco Rd in Livermore during office hours.
+You can also fill out a Newcomer Form and our welcoming committee will contact you!
+We look forward to meeting you and helping you find what you need!